RuthMitty/RuthMitty/README.md

  <br/>

 -  *Fun fact* It took me almost two years and many tries to complete Ocarina of Time, but It was worth it 🕹️
-- The Secret Life of Waltter Mitty 💼✈️ and Interestellar 🌌 are life changing movies for me
+- The Secret Life of Walter Mitty 💼✈️ and Interstellar 🌌 are life changing movies for me
 - 🌱 I’m currently learning *C# and git*.